Pepper-Wood/prairiewatch.dog/DEVLOG.md

 # Day 9 - June 18th, 2020
 ### Time: 3h, used 1 pomodoro

 Writing this summary 2 days later.
-I went down a rabbit hole to try again with setting up an angualr-based framework for the chrome extension.
+I went down a rabbit hole to try again with setting up an angular-based framework for the chrome extension.
 But after working with it for a while, I realize it'll be total overkill for what's needed.
 The angular part would make more sense if the UI the user navigates to is a browser-stored webpage.
 But since I'm using prairiewatch.dog instead, then it's not necessary.
 Totally basic, vanilla browser extension it is.

 I added jQuery too and tried to set up an API call to GET https://jsonplaceholder.typicode.com/todos/1, but it fails with no error message printed.